Are you planning a holiday in Singapore?

 Singapore, well known as a playground for the rich but there is a lot more beneath the sheen of wealth.
 There are diverse ethnic spots with a vibrant history and lovely public spaces in this slightly futuristic city.

-Going on a Singapore tour can be very interesting with a local guide.
+While you can easily create your DIY Singapore itinerary, going on a Singapore tour can be very interesting with a local guide.
 This is the right way to explore the best attraction in the city.
 Getting around the city is most convenient, thanks to the excellent public transportation here.

 1. Universal Studios Singapore